epfl-ada/ada-2024-project-lil0mohammadali/README.md

 The Youniverse dataset is big in size.
 As we only focus on a fraction of the data we propose the following pipeline to get the data we need:

 - Get the Channels of Interest (CoI):
-    - filter out all channels which do not belong to the category _"News & Politics"_.
-For this we use the `df_channels_en.tsv` dataframe.
+    - filter out all channels that do not belong to the category _"News & Politics"_.
+For this, we use the `df_channels_en.tsv` dataframe.
     - We only focus on channels providing News Updates having a highly activity.
-We only keep the channels with an average activity above *56* (corresponds to 4 videos per day).
+We only keep the channels with an average activity above *56* (corresponds to 4 videos per day for 2 weeks).
 For this we use timeseries data `the df_timeseries_en.tsv`.
         - to ease the handling of the big dataframes we do an initial filtering of `yt_metadata.jsonl` with the CoI obtained so far.
-    - even though the authors of the Youniverse dataset already filtered non-english speaking channels it turns out that there are still a important fraction of Hindi and other languages News channel.
-We filter thus the CoI obtained by the two previous points using a LLM to predict the language of the channel.
-For this we sample 10 video titles and description and filter the channels which are predicted to be english in less than *60%*.
+    - even though the authors of the Youniverse dataset already filtered non-english speaking channels it turns out that there is still an important fraction of Hindi and other language News channels.
+We thus further filter the CoI obtained by the two previous points using OPENAI's CHATGPT API to predict the language of the channel.
+For this, we sample 5 video titles and descriptions and pass them into a prompt asking the LLM to analyze the text to determine the language of the channel.
+If any of the 5 videos are labeled non-English, the channel is removed from the dataset.
+    - we also obtain country information for a majority of the CoI.
+This was done with the YouTube Data API.
+Since the channel country only is present, we assume that the country is the same as when the dataset was formed.
+Around 40-50 channels did not have their country of origin in the API data, so manual verification was performed, by visiting the channel page and/or other social media like X and Facebook, which were linked in the "About" section.

-- Get the Videos of Intrest (VoI)
+- Get the Videos of Interest (VoI)
-    - Only keepp videos from the CoI in `yt_metadata.jsonl`.
+    - Only keep videos from the CoI in `yt_metadata.jsonl`.
-    - For every event get the VoI by searching the title, description and the tags with specific keywords.
+    - For every event get the VoI by searching the title, description, and tags with specific keywords.

-At this point we have reduced the size of all the datafiles (except the comments).
+At this point, we have reduced the size of all the datafiles (except the comments).

 ## Proposed timeline
 #### Week 1 (26.10.-01.11.):